Patent Marking Software: Everything You Need to Know

 Certainly, there are products out there today with expired patents.
 However, you do not want to fall into this practice.
 It could lead to an accusation of false marking and lead to several fines.

 If you need help with patent marking software, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.